software-mansion/live-compositor/docs/pages/concept/overview.md

 LiveCompositor receives inputs and sends output streams via [RTP](https://en.wikipedia.org/wiki/Real-time_Transport_Protocol).
 Additionally, you can also use MP4 files directly as an input.
-To deliver/receive any other formats you can use tools like FFmpeg, GStreamer, or Membrane Framework to convert between RTP end the desired format.
+To deliver/receive any other formats you can use tools like FFmpeg, GStreamer, or Membrane Framework to convert between RTP and the desired format.

 ## Video composition